AustynSmock/Frogger/README.md

 1. Make sure you have the required libraries and dependencies, including OpenGL, installed on your system.

 2. Compile the game source code using your preferred C++ compiler.
-You can use a command like `g++ -o Frogger Frogger.cpp -lglut -lGLU -lGL` (or equivalent) to compile the code.
+You can use a command like `g++ toader.cxx -lopengl32 -lfreeglut -lglu32` (or equivalent) to compile the code.

 3. Run the game by executing the compiled binary.
-For example, run `./Frogger` in your terminal.
+For example, run `./toader` in your terminal.

 ## Game Controls